10 Days in Argentina: 7 Sample Itineraries

 Domestic flights in Buenos Aires depart mainly from Aeroparque in Palermo.
 International flights depart from Ezeiza, 45 minutes to over an hour outside of town (depending on traffic).

 I’ve seen countless people book their flight into Ezeiza and then a flight out of Aeroparque in the same day, sometimes with as little as a few hours between them.
-This is asking for capital lettered STRESS.
+This is asking for capital letter STRESS.

 Staying at least one night/day in Buenos Aires upon arrival gives you time to get to your connection seamlessly.
 Don’t be cruel to yourself with a same day airport transfer.
 It isn’t worth it.